🔗 What is internal linking in SEO? (Direct answer)

 6. The Pillar-Cluster Internal Linking Model

 The pillar-cluster model is the most effective internal linking architecture for building topical authority right now.
-Done right, every page in the cluster reinforces every other page through deliberate link relationships.
+Every page in the cluster reinforces every other page through deliberate link relationships — and any external backlink earned by any page in the cluster benefits the entire network.

 How the model works

-Related cluster pages link to each other with contextual, descriptive anchor text.
-The "E-E-A-T Guide" links to the "Topical Authority Guide" because the topics are semantically related.
-This cross-linking creates a dense topical web that signals comprehensive coverage.
+Cross-linking between clusters: Related cluster pages link to each other with contextual, descriptive anchor text.
+This creates a dense topical web that signals comprehensive coverage to Google and AI engines.

-A Semrush case study published in August 2025 captured a similar dynamic: a marketplace software startup with a well-organized, contextually relevant internal linking strategy outperformed a direct competitor with a similar domain authority score — achieving more than four times the monthly organic traffic.
+A Semrush case study published in August 2025 captured a similar dynamic: a marketplace software startup with a well-organised, contextually relevant internal linking strategy outperformed a direct competitor with similar domain authority — achieving more than 4× the monthly organic traffic.
 The difference was structural: one site had a coherent cluster architecture, the other did not.
-(Source: Semrush Blog, August 2025)
+Source: Semrush Blog, August 2025.

 7. Hub-and-Spoke vs. Flat vs. Silo: Choosing the Right Architecture